sdsc/cluster-guide/quickstart/README.md

 ```

 Return to the [Table of Contents](#table-of-contents)
-..
-The content in this file/document is the primary content of the
-	tutorial.
-Consider making *this* document the actual tutorial and
-	pointing the README.rst file to it.
-Possibly it should go at/near the
-	'top' of the Triton roll repository root.

 ## Installing Rocks Rolls

-Throughout this tutorial bear in mind that being in **root** is potentially
+Throughout this tutorial bear in mind that executing commands while logged in
-dangerous to your system
+as the root user is potentially dangerous.
+Use caution and double-check commands
+before executing them.
+This is the primary reason for building rolls on a
+development appliance as it can help keep you from messing up your frontend.

 In order to avoid unnecessary reinstallations of your frontend, please do all
 ``make`` commands for creating ISOs on the development appliance.
 This is to